Elisha Scott: Life and playing career

-Towards the end of the decade, Scott lost his starting position to another Liverpool goalkeeper, Arthur Riley, but he never gave up the battle for the starting berth.
+Following the arrival of prolific striker Gordon Hodgson in 1925, the club's best players were at either end of the pitch, Scott in goal and Hodgson, who went on to become the fourth-highest goalscorer in English top-flight history, in attack.
+Towards the end of the decade, Scott, now in his mid-30s, lost his starting position to another Liverpool goalkeeper, Arthur Riley, but he never gave up the battle for the starting berth.
 However, at the beginning of the 1930s it was becoming more and more difficult for Scott to get into the line-up.
 Eventually Scott asked if he could return to his homeland when his old team Belfast Celtic offered him a player-manager role in 1934.
-Liverpool consented to the request and Scott played the last of his 467 appearances at Chelsea on 21 February 1934 which ended in a 2–0 win for Chelsea.
-Upon Liverpool's final home match of the season, Scott headed to the director's box to give his adoring fans a farewell speech.
+Liverpool consented to the request and at the age of 40-and-a-half Scott played the last of his 468 appearances at Chelsea on 21 February 1934.
+Upon Liverpool's final home match of the season, Scott headed to the director's box to give the supporters a farewell speech over the microphone.
+He finished by saying, "Last, but not least, my friends of the Kop.
+I cannot thank them sufficiently.
+They have inspired me.
+God bless you all."

 Scott played his final game for Belfast Celtic in 1936 at the age of 42.
 In his time as manager of Belfast Celtic, Scott won 10 Irish League titles, 6 Irish Cups, 3 City Cups, 8 Gold Cups and 5 County Antrim Shields.
 He died in 1959 and is buried in Belfast City Cemetery.